kyma-project/website/docs/banner-modification.md

 ## Multiple slides

-To show multiple slides that are perodically changing like in typical carousel add more sections enclosed by `{` and `}`, as in this example:
+To show multiple slides that change periodically, like in a typical carousel, add more sections enclosed in curly brackets and separate them with a comma, as in this example:

 ```json
 [